Carbondale Public Library’s Genealogy and Local History Collections

 Library History

-On May 8th, 1874, the “Young Men’s Library Association” was opened in a room on the second floor of the Delaware and Hudson Canal Company’s railroad office on North Main St. It is the oldest public library in Lackawanna County (and is older than the county itself which was created on August 13, 1878.)
+On May 9th, 1874, the “Young Men’s Library Association” was opened in a room on the second floor of the Delaware and Hudson Canal Company’s railroad office on North Main St. It is the oldest public library in Lackawanna County (and is older than the county itself which was created on August 13, 1878.)

 However, by 1895 the library had already outgrown its space and was moved to the southeast corner of the main floor of Carbondale’s City Hall building.
 In 1935, an additional room was also made available for the library.
 This would remain the home of the Carbondale Public Library until 1966.

 Thanks to a generous donation by the Hillman Land Co., the library received its own building and moved into the former Bell Telephone Company office on 6th Avenue. in Carbondale.
-After more than 30 years on 6th Avenue, the library moved back to Main St. This time, however, a new building was designed to accommodate the ever-expanding role the library played in the community.
+After more than 30 years on 6th Avenue, the library moved back to Main Street.
+This time, however, a new building was designed to accommodate the ever-expanding role the library played in the community.
 After much anticipation, the library reopened at its current location in October of 1996.